zrythm/zrythm/TRADEMARKS.md

 You may further distribute altered copies of Zrythm that include the Zrythm trademarks, provided that alterations solely serve the purposes of:
-- porting Zrythm to a free software distribution approved by the Free Software Foundation at https://www.gnu.org/distros/free-distros.html, OR
+- porting Zrythm to a free system distribution currently approved by the Free Software Foundation at https://www.gnu.org/distros/free-distros.html, OR
 - fixing a bug in Zrythm that has already been acknowledged by Alexandros Theodotou or CVE